 These instructions will not cover how to wire the soundboard, make sure to learn how to by reading the manual.
+We have also typical soundboards wiring available in the Padawan Tutorials.
 Always test your install along the way!
 Verifying that everything works after important steps is better than having to dismount everything because something wasn’t wired properly.

-This chassis is for experienced user only.
+This chassis is for experienced installers only.
 It requires good soldering skills and a perfect wire management, as every bit of space counts.

 – 10 x 3mmOD 2mm thick